 Differences Between Period Pain & PCOS

-Your monthly menstrual period can be filled with cramps and pain.
-Period pain, however, can vary greatly from person to person.
-While some women experience mild discomfort that can be managed easily, others suffer from severe pain that interferes with everyday activities.
+While some women experience mild discomfort during their period that can be managed easily, others suffer from severe pain that interferes with everyday activities.
 There are several factors that can cause painful periods.
 Here at S'moo we always recommend talking with your gynecologist for pain managing solutions depending on the severity of your symptoms.
+Though until you get to your next appointment, we hope you'll find some useful options in this blog!
+So keep reading...

 Having heavy bleeding, clotting, and severe period pain could indicate PCOS period pain.
 There are also more specific symptoms associated with PCOS, including irregular periods and fertility issues, excessive facial hair, oily skin, acne, and weight gain.
 Having any of these symptoms - or experiencing severe period pain on a regular basis - is a good reason to see your GP to find out if they are related to an underlying medical issue such as PCOS or Endometriosis.